Hazrat Khawaja Muhammad Zaman QS (1st Pir of Luari Sharif)

 Hazrat Khwaja Muhammad Zaman (Q) (second) (3rd Pir of Luari Sharif)

 He became the third Sajjadah Nashin of Dargah Luari Sharif at the age of 19 years.
 During those days, Ahmad Shah Abdali, ruler of Afghanistan invaded Sindh.
-Due to worsening law and order situation Hazrat Ghaus-e-Alam (Q) left Luari Sharif and moved to a nearby place.
+Due to worsening law and order situation Hazrat Khwaja Muhammad Zaman (Ghaus-e-Alam) (Q) left Luari Sharif and moved to a nearby place.
 After peace returned to the area, he came back.
 Later, he built a fort in Luari Sharif for self protection.

-Hazrat Ghaus-e-Alam had five brothers, out of them four became envy to him and tried to oust him from Luari Sharif.
+Hazrat Khwaja Muhammad Zaman (Ghaus-e-Alam) had five brothers, out of them four became envy to him and tried to oust him from Luari Sharif.
 They convinced Mir Ghulam Ali, the then ruler of Sindh and provoked him to demolish the fort which he did.
 The fort was rebuilt later when Mir Ghulam Ali died in mysterious conditions.
-The jealous brothers on many occasions attacked the fort and killed hundreds of servants and followers of Hazrat Ghaus-e-Alam (Q).
+The jealous brothers on many occasions attacked the fort and killed hundreds of servants and followers of Hazrat Khwaja Muhammad Zaman (Ghaus-e-Alam) (Q).

 Hazrat Ghaus-e-Alam (Q) passed away on Safar 17, 1247 AH or July 28, 1831 AD.
 He was laid to rest in the Shrine of

-Hazrat Khwaja Muhammad Hasan (Q) (4th Pir of Luari Sharif)
+Hazrat Khwaja Muhammad Hassan (Q) (4th Pir of Luari Sharif)

 He was very fond of performing Hajj and true lover of Holy Prophet Hazrat Muhammad (PBUH).
 During his life time he performed Hajj six times.
 He passed away in Madina Munnawara, while on his sixth pilgrimage on Safar 7, 1298 AH or January 9, 1881.
 He was laid to rest in Janat-ul-Baqee, Madina Munnawara.

-Hazrat Shah Madani was very punctual practitioner of Islamic prayers.
+Hazrat Khwaja Muhammad Hasan (Shah Madani) was very punctual practitioner of Islamic prayers.
 He spent his nights in Zikr (reciting the name of Allah).
-He was succeeded by his son Hazrat Shah Makki (Q).
+He was succeeded by his son Hazrat Khuwaja Muhammad Saeed (Shah Makki) (Q).

 Hazrat Khwaja Muhammad Saeed (Q) (5th Pir of Luari Sharif)